 Flanked by the Bay of Bengal on one side and the Indian Ocean on the other side, Dhanushkodi Beach is a paradise for loners.
 One of the most popular places to visit is near Rameshwaram, which is 20 km away from the main city.
 The azure seawaters are a treat to the eyes.
 As you take a walk on white sands, admire the serenity.

 The main attraction here is the remains of Dhanushkodi town.
 This was once a busy and lively town that was destroyed by a cyclone in the year 1964.
 This natural crisis had completely washed the place away.
 What remains here is the town’s ruins.
 Legends say that the beach was the site where Lord Rama and Lord Hanuman, along with their army had constructed the Setu Bridge to arrive in Ravana’s Lanka for rescuing Mata Sita.

 Mahe Beach, Pondicherry

 Explore the charming and pristine Mahe beach during a leisure walk.
 A clean and less crowded beach like Mahe is rarely found.
 Do not miss collecting shells that come on the shore.
 Treat your eyes to the wonderful sunrise and sunset views.
-If you visit the beach in the morning, observe the fishermen indulged in fishing.
+If you visit the beach in the morning, observe the fishermen indulging in fishing.

 Famous for: Sunrise and Sunset views, Shells on the beach, Swimming